BlackCatDevelopment/catGallery_for_BlackCatCMS/README.md

 The module uses Skitter in the default setting: https://github.com/thiagosf/SkitterSlideshow

 ## Preferences
-The current is coded for BlackCat CMS 1.1.
+The current version is coded for BlackCat CMS 1.1

 ## License